MisanthropicBit/winmove.nvim/README.md

 window.

 Resizing respects the `winwidth`/`winminwidth` and `winheight`/`winminheight`
-options respectively, with local options taking priority.
+options respectively, with the largest value taking priority.
 If a window being resized would shrink another window's size beyond the values of those options, the whole row/column of windows are adjusted except if all windows in the direction of resizing are as small as they can get.